-Advanced Placement Biology is a first-year college-level course in biology with topics such as biochemistry, classical and molecular genetics, plant/animal anatomy and physiology, behavior, bioenergetics, cellular structure and function, and completion of all twelve required AP Lab Studies.
+Advanced Placement Biology is a first-year collegelevel course in biology with topics such as biochemistry, classical and molecular genetics, plant/animal anatomy and physiology, behavior, bioenergetics, cellular structure and function, and completion of all twelve required AP Lab Studies.

-SC639 AP Chemistry
+AP411 AP Chemistry Grade Level: 11, 12

-Length/Credit: 1 year - 1.0 credit Prerequisite: Algebra II or Integrated
+Prerequisite: Algebra II or Integrated Math II

-Math II

-Advanced Placement Chemistry is a first-year college-level course in chemistry covering topics such as molecular chemistry, thermodynamics, kinetics, equilibrium, electrochemistry and descriptive chemistry.
+Advanced Placement Chemistry is a first- year college-level course in chemistry covering topics such as molecular chemistry, thermodynamics, kinetics, equilibrium, electrochemistry and descriptive chemistry.
 There is an emphasis on chemical calculations and the mathematical formulation of principles.

-SC645 AP Physics
+AP412 AP Physics Grade Level: 11, 12

-Length/Credit: 1 year - 1.0 credit Prerequisite: Algebra II or Integrated
+Prerequisite: Algebra II or Integrated Math II and

-Math II and Chemistry
+Chemistry

 AP Physics is an algebra-based, introductory college-level physics course.
-Students cultivate their understanding of physics through inquiry-based investigations as they explore these topics: kinematics; dynamics; circular motion and gravitation; energy; momentum; simple harmonic motion; torque and rotational motion; electric charge and electric force; DC circuits; and mechanical waves and sound.
+Students cultivate their understanding of physics through inquiry- based investigations as they explore these topics: kinematics; dynamics; circular motion and gravitation; energy; momentum; simple harmonic motion; torque and rotational motion; electric charge and electric force; DC circuits; and mechanical waves and sound.

-SC649 AP Environmental Science
+AP413 AP Environmental Science